Naushink27/DevTinder/HomeWork.md

 - this token is stored in the cookie by res.cookie()
 - in the profile API, we got this token from cookie and verify this token by jwt.verify({hiddenINFO(the ID of user),"Hidden Password"})
 - Now from this decodedmsg we got the users ID , so from this id we can access that particular users data.

+- We have created a userAuth and write inside profile and sendConnectionRequest API.
+- ExpiresIn for the expiry of jwt .